 As this continent goes from strength to strength, companies are increasingly looking to incorporate Latin America into their international online strategy- and rightly so.
 In this blog post, Oban Multilingual shares insights on the emerging trends of mobile e-advertisement in Latin America and its meaning for both current and prospective businesses.

-By far, the most exciting developments in Latin America relate to smartphone devices and the mobile ad-market.
-Smartphone users in this region are expected to increase by 43.6% in 2013, totaling 111.6 million2.
+By far, the most exciting developments in Latin America relate to smartphone devices and the mobile ad market.
+Smartphone users in this region are expected to increase by 43.6% in 2013, totalling 111.6 million2.
 Denoting that online advertising will move towards a smartphone/tablet dominated future.
 The following statistics highlight this, showing a positive correlation towards the online usage of these devices:

 Mobile ads on smartphones and tablets increased by 9% and 7% between 2012 and the third quarter of 20133